mcraiha/AUDALF/SPECIFICATIONS.md

 Every key entry SHOULD be unique.
 In case of duplicate keys, the implementation can choose freely what to do.

-If key type is 0 that means structure is a list, and key entries are list index values (as 64 bit unsigned integers).
+If key type is 0 that means structure is a list, and key entries are zero based index values of that list (as 64 bit unsigned integers).
 You SHOULD store list entries in ascending order, but that is not required.

 e.g. if type is Unsigned 32 bit integer, you read 4 bytes and use those as Unsigned 32 bit integer.